 Yep.
 It was moodaxis.com.

-After a few weeks of blogging on this domain, I felt deflated.
-I decided that it just didn’t accurately represent what I had in mind for my brand and I ditched it…
+After a few weeks of blogging on this domain, I felt totally deflated.
+I decided that it just didn’t accurately represent what I had in mind for my brand and I ditched it.

 I even left ALL the posts I had written behind!
-I knew that I couldn’t simply copy and paste them onto my new domain as Google would consider that copy theft and my domain would be penalized.
+I knew that I couldn’t simply copy and paste them into the blog on my new domain as Google would consider that copy theft and my domain would be penalized.

 Pretty nuts, I know!
 But THAT’s how much I wanted, and needed, the right domain name for my blog.

-There just seemed way too much to get my head around and if I couldn’t even come up with a good blog name to get going, what would be the point of investing even more time into it?
+There just seemed way too much to get my head around and if I couldn’t even come up with a good blog name to get going, what would be the point of investing even more time into this blogging thing?

 The reason why you don’t see many domain names with hyphens or numbers in them is because Google tends to view domain names with numbers and hyphens as potential spamming domains because they’re so incredibly easy and fast to find and register.

-Go for a .Com or .Net and Avoid Country-Specific Tlds
+2. Go for a .Com or .Net and Avoid Country-Specific TLDs

-The only other thing I would recommend, although this is by no means mandatory for a successful blog, is to go with one of the main TLDs (.com, .net, .org) and not a country-specific domain name, including a .co (which is actually the country TLD for Columbia) might be a really good idea.
+Although this is by no means mandatory for creating a super successful blog, going with one of the main TLDs (.com, .net, .org) and not a country-specific domain name, (including a .co (which is actually the country TLD for Columbia) might be a really good idea.

 Country specific TLDs may not rank as well on Google as the main TLDs in America BUT, if you’re aiming for most of your traffic to come from Pinterest, your domain name won’t matter that much.

 Although saying that, do bear in mind that some readers may be turned off by country-specific domain names.
-My cousin, for example, when finding blog posts via Pinterest, quickly closes any blogs she loads that end in any country-specific TLD.
+My twnety year old cousin, for example, when finding blog posts via Pinterest, quickly closes any blogs she loads that end in any country-specific TLD.

 Additionally, clicking onto and then swiftly off a website also increases the website’s bounce rate, which isn’t good.
 You definitely want to encourage people to stay on your blog a while, read a good chunk of your post and then ideally, click onto another article.

-This will decrease your bounce rate, which is something Google takes into consideration when ranking sites, and you’ll receive more ad impressions and possibly clicks, which will mean more income for you (if of course, you choose to add ads to your blog).
+User behavior like this will decrease your bounce rate, which is something Google takes into consideration when ranking sites, and you’ll receive more ad impressions and possibly clicks, which will mean more income for you (if of course, you choose to add ads to your blog!).

 Two or three short words that somehow relate to your niche would be ideal.
 That way, it’ll be memorable, punchy and easy to type into the browser address bar to revisit.